 Oxford learner's dictionary has defined disability as a physical or mental condition that limits an individual's' movements, senses, and activities.'
 Their natural inabilities do not hold back people with disabilities from chasing their dreams or living their best lives as today.
 Numerous rights are protecting them, making sure they live their lives as normal people, without prejudice.
 There are four types of disabilities;

 People living with intellectual disabilities may find it difficult to retain information, learn, and communicate.
 Most children with this condition learn and develop much slower compared to how a typically developing child should.
-There is also the involvement of this type of disability with general mental abilities such as intellectual and adaptive functioning.
+There is also the involvement of this type of disability with general mental abilities such as intelligence and adaptive functioning.

 The causes of intellectual disability can result from complications during and after childbirth, or even before birth.
 Other causes can include disease, injury, or a brain problem, although most of these causes remain unverified, while others are still anonymous.

 Intellectual disabilities are mostly characterized by an individual with an IQ level below 70, combined with the individual's inability to carry out simple mundane tasks such as self-care, communication, and self-safety.
-People with conditions such as Fragile X syndrome, Developmental delay, and Downs syndrome, among other genetic disorders, are believed to be intellectually disabled.
+People with conditions such as Fragile X syndrome, developmental delay, and Downs syndrome, among other genetic disorders, are believed to be intellectually disabled.

 Down's syndrome is considered a genetic disorder rather than a disease because it occurs when an individual is born and develops with an extra pair of homologous chromosomes 21.
 This extra pair of chromosomes causes an individual to develop both mental and physical disabilities.